 Big Blue Boat

-Bellow is the first version of a project aimed at developing a long-range autonomous platform.
+Below is the first version of a project aimed at developing a long-range autonomous platform.
 There are many potential applications for this boat.
 There are other boats of similar capabilities, but they are prohibitively expensive.
-The boat bellow is composite because it was the fastest building method at the time.
+The boat below is composite because it was the fastest building method at the time.
 Once a good hull is developed that meets all the requirements the goal is to move to vacuu-forming or rotomolding the hulls.

-I designed this hull shape as a plaining hull, however the thrusters we ended up ordering produced less thrust than we anticipated.
+I designed this hull shape as a plaining hull, however the thrusters we ended up ordering produced less thrust than claimed.
 This boat was built on a very short time-scale.
 From starting to carve a foam plug to launching on the water was done in an exhausting, sleep deprived five days.